On the use of ordered factors as explanatory variables: A method for choosing scores

 Another construction of similar logic is represented by the Tukey $g$-and-$h$ distribution, discussed in detail by \cite{hoaglin:1984}.
 Also in this case, we start from the random variable $Z$ as before, but its transformation takes now the form

-for any parameters $g$ and $h$ with $h\ge0$.
+for arbitrary parameters $g$ and $h$, provided $h\ge0$.
 Also for the $g$-and-$h$ distribution, the measures of skewness and kurtosis span a considerable range.
 If $g=0$, the density of $Y$ is symmetric about 0.
 If both $g=0$ and $h=0$, \ref{e:gh} reduces to $Y=Z$.

 Yet another construction is the $\mathrm{sinh}$--$\mathrm{arcsinh}$ distribution introduced more recently by \cite{jone:pews:2009}.
 This is based on the transformation